-Recommendation 23: Design an intentional and accessible feedback process that includes both beneficiaries of funding and disinvested communities to collect recommendations and revisions that serve all San Diegans.

-• Commissioners' Nomination, Selection and Training Processes

-- o Recommendation 24: Intentionally diversify the Commission. - Recommendation 25: Create a community feedback mechanism to receive input on slate of Commissioners before they are appointed. - Recommendation 26: Require in-depth DEI training for all Commissioners as part of onboarding and at a regular frequency (i.e. every two years). - Recommendation 27: Create authentic points of connection between the Commissioners and the arts and culture ecosystem in San Diego.
+- Recommendation 24: Design an intentional and accessible feedback process that includes both beneficiaries of funding and disinvested communities to collect recommendations and revisions that serve all San Diegans. - Recommendation 25: Re-envision the heart of the policy to be less transactional and more relational - Commissioners' Nomination, Selection and Training Processes - o Recommendation 26: Intentionally diversify the Commission - Recommendation 27: Create community feedback mechanism to receive input on slate of Commissioners before they are appointed - Recommendation 28: Require in-depth DEI training for all Commissioners as part of onboarding and at a regular frequency (i.e. every two years) - Recommendation 29: Create authentic points of connection between the Commissioners and the arts and culture ecosystem in San Diego